Ceph icon

 This collector monitors the overall health status and performance of your Ceph clusters.
 It gathers key metrics for the entire cluster, individual Pools, and OSDs.

-It collects metrics by periodically issuing HTTP GET requests to the Ceph Manager RESP API:
+It collects metrics by periodically issuing HTTP GET requests to the Ceph Manager REST API:

 This collector is only supported on the following platforms: